Specters of Marx: Summary

 The title Spectres of Marx is an allusion to Karl Marx and Friedrich Engels' statement at the beginning of The Communist Manifesto that a "spectre [is] haunting Europe."
-For Derrida, the spirit of Marx is even more relevant now since the fall of the Berlin Wall in 1989 and the demise of communism.
-With its death the spectre of communism begins to make visits on the Earth.
+For Derrida, the spirit of Marx is even more relevant since the fall of the Berlin Wall in 1989 and the demise of communism.
+With its death, the spectre of communism begins to make visits on the Earth.
 Derrida seeks to do the work of inheriting from Marx, that is, not communism, but of the philosophy of responsibility, and of Marx's spirit of radical critique.

 Derrida first notes that, in the wake of the fall of communism, many in the west had become triumphalist, as is evidenced in the formation of a neoconservative grouping and the displacement of the left in third way political formations.
 At the intellectual level, it is apparent in Francis Fukuyama's proclamation of the end of ideology.
 Derrida commented on the reasons for that spectre of Marx:

 Derrida went on, in his talks on this topic, to list 10 plagues of the capital or global system.
 And then to an account of the claim the creation of a new grouping of activism, called the "New International".